 For more information please click here

 IUCN Oceania is the Project Management Unit and guides the National Country Coordinators in each country to achieve its objectives in establishing co-management of selected mangrove sites.

-MECSAL is funded by the German government under the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+MESCAL is funded by the German government under the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 The Ministry, which under a resolution of the German Bundestag has its principal office in Bonn.